 Given that hair loss is often delayed from the current state of your health, telogen effluvium can set in after a significantly stressful event or a bout of anorexia.

-When the body is starved of nutrients, the nutrients that are coming in will start to be diverted only to the areas that the body finds essential.
-This does not include hair, and so without necessary nutrients such as zinc or protein, your hair will start to thin or even fall out.
-Typically, once you recover from this condition, the hair will start to regrow, unless hair loss is brought on by other factors such as genetics.
+When deprived of nutrients, the body diverts them from non-essential areas, like hair.
+And so, without nutrients such as zinc or protein, your hair will start to thin or even fall out.
+Typically, once you recover from this condition, your hair begins to regrow unless other factors like genetics cause hair loss.

 Whether you have been recovering from an eating disorder or face hair loss for another reason, there are many products out there that target those facing hair loss.
 While many products promise miracle cures and are backed by questionable science, very few cures actually provide lasting, consistent results.